lookbook-hq/lookbook/README.md

 <% end %>
 ```

-The default language is Ruby.
+The default language is `ruby`.
 To highlight a different language you need to specify it's name as an argument:

 ```erb
 <%= code :html do %>